 Wyoming Walleye Fishing

 Major lakes in Wyoming with significant populations of walleye include Alcova Lake, Bighorn Lake, Boysen Lake, Buffalo Bill Lake, Glendo Reservoir, Grayrocks Reservoir, Guernsey Reservoir, Keyhole Reservoir, Lake DeSmet, Ocean Lake, Pathfinder Reservoir, Seminoe Reservoir and Wheatland Reservoir #3.
-Boysen Reservoir produced the Wyoming state record walleye.
+Several lakes in the state offer excellent ice fishing for walleye.

 Wyoming walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.